 - Research proposal is a clear description of the proposed project.
 It demonstrates the applicant's understanding of the nature and purpose of the project, how it relates to other work in the field, and it includes a work plan for accomplishing project goals.

 - Proposed project allows student to take intellectual ownership and has potential for publication in refereed journal.
 Proposed project can be reasonably done in a 10-week period.

 - Student is prepared for the project (coursework, experience, etc).

 - Mentor and faculty have submitted supportive recommendations and evaluations.

-- Returning SURF students are exprected to have stronger applications reflective of their prior experience.
+- Returning SURF students are expected to have stronger applications reflective of their prior experience.

-Awards are announced on April 3.
+Awards will be announced on April 22.
 Students will receive e-mail notification of the outcome of their applications and instructions and forms required to accept the award.